oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 There are two ways to get the Todo application:

-  1. Option 1: clone
+  _Option 1: Clone the repository_
-      * Clone the [Todo application](https://github.com/oktadev/okta-enterprise-ready-workshops/) that already has OIDC support implemented.
-Run the following command `git checkout oidc-workshop-complete`
+  1. Clone the [Todo application](https://github.com/oktadev/okta-enterprise-ready-workshops/) that already has OIDC support implemented.
-  1. Option 2: download
+  2. Run the following command `git checkout oidc-workshop-complete`

+  _Option 2: Download the application_
-      * Go to the [okta-enterprise-ready-workshops](https://github.com/oktadev/okta-enterprise-ready-workshops/tree/oidc-workshop-complete) GitHub page
+  1. Go to the [okta-enterprise-ready-workshops](https://github.com/oktadev/okta-enterprise-ready-workshops/tree/oidc-workshop-complete) GitHub page
-      * Open the menu for the green **<> Code** button and select **Download Zip**
+  2. Open the menu for the green **<> Code** button and select **Download Zip**

 ### Installing application dependencies